Best Finance Apps for iPad (2026)

 2. QuickBooks

 If you run a small business or freelance, QuickBooks on iPad is close to a portable back office.
 Invoicing, expense capture and profit snapshots all read well on the bigger display, and pairing it with a keyboard makes month-end far less painful.
-It is subscription based starting around ten dollars a month.
+It is subscription based, starting around twenty dollars a month, with introductory discounts sometimes available.
 In our testing, snapping receipts and watching them auto match to transactions saved real time each week.

 3. Rocket Money